Bermuda Militia Infantry: Overseas Contingent

 By 1943, with the German navy no longer able to pose a threat to Bermuda, and the buildup of a US Army garrison to protect not just the US bases, but the entire archipelago, the moratorium was no longer needed.
 Volunteers from the BMI and BMA were formed into a company to serve overseas.
 This company, numbering 104 officers and enlistedmen, joined with another of volunteers from the BVRC to form the Training Battalion at Prospect Camp, where they were trained for the European Theatre of Operations.
 In 1944, the two companies separated.
 The BVRC contingent was sent to the Lincolnshire Regiment in England.
 The Bermuda Militia contingent was sent to Virginia to form the nucleus of a new regiment, the Caribbean Regiment.

 The Bermuda Militia contingent arrived on two ships on the 13th and 23 April 1944, to form the training cadre of the new regiment at Fort Eustis, a US Army base near Williamsburg, Virginia.
 Under the command of Lt.
 Colonel H. Wilkin, OBE, MC, they prepared as a training cadre for the arrival of detachments from the West Indian islands, each under its own officers.
 As most of the West Indians were new recruits, they were tested in Virginia for fitness.
-Those who had previous training had been prepared for the Pacific Theatre of Operations.
+Those who had previous training had been prepared for service in the Pacific War.
 The new regiment numbered 1,200 officers and enlistedmen.
 The recruits were drawn from all over the British West Indies, mostly from members of local Volunteer Defence Forces.
 With more experience, and a generally higher degree of education, many of the Bermudian men were made non-commissioned officers and distributed around the regiment.
 A few officers and non-commissioned officers were also drafted in from British Army units.